Jumpstart Our Business Startups (JOBS) Act and Emerging Growth Companies

 Quick Answer

-The Jumpstart Our Business Startups (JOBS) Act scales IPO and ongoing disclosure for emerging growth companies (EGCs).
-EGC status persists up to 5 fiscal years post-IPO and ends when annual gross revenue reaches 1.235 billion dollar (inflation-indexed every 5 years), large-accelerated-filer status is triggered, or more than 1 billion dollar of non-convertible debt has been issued in the prior 3 years.
-EGCs may test the waters with QIBs and IAIs before or after filing, may submit a draft registration statement confidentially (public filing required at least 15 days before the road show), and qualify for scaled disclosure (2 years of audited financials, reduced executive-compensation detail, internal-controls audit exemption).
+The JOBS Act scales disclosure for emerging growth companies (EGCs).
+EGC status lasts up to 5 years post-IPO, ending at 1.235 billion dollar revenue (reindexed every 5 years), large-accelerated-filer status, or 1 billion dollar non-convertible debt in 3 years.
+EGCs test the waters with QIBs and IAIs, submit confidentially (filing 15 days pre-road-show), and use 2 years' audited financials.

 The JOBS Act created the EGC framework to lower the IPO disclosure burden for smaller fast-growing companies.
 The framework has reshaped how nearly every U.S. IPO is structured.